como-y-por-que-usar-clases-abstrastas-en-arduino

 }

 But, what happens now if we also have different audio hardware?
-Because our ‘MP3PlayerUI_XXX’ objects have a dependency on ‘MP3Player’, which only works with specific hardware.
+Because our ‘MP3PlayerUI_XXX’ objects have a dependency on ‘MP3Player’, which only works with a specific hardware.

-Abstract Class IMP3Player
+Abstract class IMP3Player

 #pragma once